-Satsuma age is a fish cake that is deep fried.
-The fish cake is available plain with simple white fish, or the kamaboko paste is mixed with other ingredients such as vegetables (carrots or gobo burdock root) or seafood to create different flavors of satsuma age.
-Deep fried fish cake is often added to Japanese stew such as oden, sauteed in stir-fry, or added to hot udon noodles.
-It is also enjoyed as is.
+Satsuma age is a deep-fried fish cake.
+It is available plain made with simple white fish, or mixed with other ingredients such as vegetables (carrots or gobo burdock root) or seafood to create different flavors of satsuma age.
+This deep-fried fish cake is often added to a stir-fry, hot udon noodles, and Japanese stew such as oden, or enjoyed as is.

 06 of 10

-Hanpen is a fish cake that is mixed with white fish and nagaimo Japanese mountain yam to create a texture that is lighter and fluffier.
-In the featured photo, hanpen are triangular in shape and white in color.
+Hanpen is a white, triangular fish cake that is a mixture of white fish and nagaimo Japanese mountain yam, creating a texture that is lighter and fluffier.
 What adds to the unique fluffy texture of hanpen is that this fish cake is boiled rather than steamed.
-Variations of hanpen are square (or cut in half diagonally to form triangles), or round and may or may not include added ingredients to change its flavor, such as ginger, mugwort, or shiso perilla leaf.
+Hanpen can also be square or round and may include added ingredients to change its flavor, such as ginger, mugwort, or shiso perilla leaf.

 07 of 10

-Konbumaki kamaboko are fish cakes that have a very thin layer of kelp.
-To create a fancy design, the fish cake paste is rolled with the kelp to create a swirled design when the fish cake is sliced.
+Konbumaki kamaboko are fish cakes that have a very thin layer of kelp inside.
+To make the fancy design, the fish cake paste is rolled with the kelp to create a swirl when the fish cake is sliced.
 This type of konbumaki fish cake is slightly more expensive than red or white fish cake and is often served on special occasions such as Japanese New Year as part of the osechi ryori feast.

 08 of 10